opencomputeproject/onie/docs/RoutingTutorial.md

 #NOTES ON TUTORIAL DEVELOPMENT
 -----------------------------------

+* Touch up Talk
+* Print Labs user names
+* ONIE boot
+* Three routers

 * Tried to use docker instead of an ISO image
-    ** The nested KVMs would hang when I pinged from one to the other - no idea why ** `screen` could never work - would just hang
+  * The nested KVMs would hang when I pinged from one to the other - no idea why
+  * `screen` could never work - would just hang
-    ** Existing ONL build infrastructure was easy to adapt to my needs (thanks Jeff!)
+  * Existing ONL build infrastructure was easy to adapt to my needs (thanks Jeff!)